RaianRashidRimon/Machine-Learning/README.md

 This repository contains several types of Machine Learning contents/codes such as, different types of machine learning algorithms along with library and graph based codes

 ## Contents
-The repository is organized into the following folders:
+The repository is organized into the following contents:

 ### Algorithms